Keegan-Humphrey/Simulation-Inhomogeneous-Ground/README.md

 # Simulation-Inhomogeneous-Ground

-This build (as it stands) looks to visualise a the landscape above the detector by comparing it to inhomogeneous ground.
+This build (as it stands) looks to visualise the landscape above the detector by comparing it to homogeneous ground.
 Parameters of the simulation can be modified by editing Filing.py.

 To run: